-Figure 3: Example Hough transform approach.
-Examples: current Hough Transform tool applied to video of a siamang (see here) and a green tree frog (Hyla cinerea; see sample here) .
+Figure 4: Example of our Hough Transform approach.
+Examples: Hough Transform tool applied to a video of a siamang (see here) and a green tree frog (Hyla cinerea; see sample here), with satisfactory performance for some purposes such as position tracking or large-scale changes in inflation (but after investigation of tracking performances we favor DLC+).